mrdatawolf/CommodityTracker/README.md

 ## Usage example

-This allows all your users to see how your systems various commodity markets are doing.
+This will allow all your users to see how your system's various commodity markets are doing and check prices.

 As a store manager maybe you want to use this to undercut your competitors!